thalia20/can-i-have-a-free-tshirt/README.md

 ## The Paradox
 Is a free t-shirt really free if I have to contribute to open source software and make pull requests?

+## The Pledge
+We, the people creating PRs from this repository, pledge that we will one day make real contributions to Open Source in order to earn the t-shirt.
+We assure Digital Ocean and GitHub that giving us the t-shirt is therefore truly Utilitarian.